erikgrinn/air-quality-microservices/README.md

 4. **Open the web application**:

-Visit the deployed link or open your web browser and navigate to http://localhost:8080
+Open your web browser and navigate to http://localhost:8080

 ## Contributing
 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.